GarriguesN/I18n-json-translator/README.md

 Some ideas for contributions:
 - Add support for more translation services (DeepL, Azure, etc.)
-- Implement translation caching
 - Add YAML/TOML format support
-- Improve performance with batch API calls
+- Glossary / translation memory
+- Diff mode (only new keys) implementation
+- DeepL optional integration
 - Add more placeholder patterns

 ## 📄 License